Oakland Cemetery (Dallas, Texas): 1980s through 2000s

 The Genealogical Society of Utah microfilmed the Oakland Cemetery interment and lot owner cards in 1998.
 These are now available in digital form on the Family Search website.

 Current state

 A Dallas Morning News article announced that the cemetery was officially closed in August 2019 due to lack of operating funds.
 Now the Oakland Cemetery Lot Owners Association has new leadership.
 It meets annually in the spring.
 Its Board of Directors meets quarterly.
 The office at Oakland is closed, but the cemetery is open 9:00 a.m. to 5:00 p.m. daily.
 Oakland Cemetery's website includes the video "Forgotten Ground."
 The Oakland Cemetery Lot Owners Association placed the cemetery's records in the Dallas History and Archives Division of the J. Erik Jonsson Central Library.

-The Dallas Genealogical Society has a map of the cemetery and a searchable database of interments on its website based on more than ten years of work surveying the cemetery.
-Twice the society has recognized members of the DGS Oakland Cemetery survey team with awards.

-Friends of Oakland Cemetery Dallas, a volunteer group, works tirelessly to assist visitors who come to the cemetery and those who contact them on their Facebook page.
-The Dallas Genealogy Society recognized the Friends with the 2021 DGS Heritage Preservation Award.